 What happens if you haven’t decided and want to get cracking with employee engagement?

-Instead, ask or feedback or potential concerns.
+Instead, ask or feedback or potential concerns to engage employees.
 This encourages openness and helps people feel more able to influence the decision-making process.
-Of course, the less fully-formed the idea when you first present it back, the more you’ll be open and able to take feedback and concerns on board, rather than just answering questions of clarity.
+Of course, the less fully-formed the idea when you first present it back.
+The more you’ll be open and able to take feedback and concerns on board, rather than just answering questions of clarity.

-So ask for feedback and input as you go, so that at the end, employees aren’t shocked or blindsided by decisions or new ideas, and feel bought in because they’ve directly contributed.
+So ask for feedback and input as you go.
+So that at the end, employees aren’t shocked or blindsided by decisions or new ideas.

-There’s a lot of evidence that job crafting increases general satisfaction at work as well as performance, such as Mersbergen (2012) [PDF].
+There’s a lot of evidence that job crafting increases general satisfaction at work as well as performance.
 Overall, there’s a link between control of the immediate environment and satisfaction at work.

-This is an important step in the engagement journey because it teaches employees that they are able to be proactive in shaping their environment to succeed both personally and organisationally.
+This is an important step in the employee engagement journey.
+Because it teaches employees that they are able to be proactive in shaping their environment to succeed both personally and organisationally.
 It ‘primes’ them to act when action is needed and take responsibility for problems that may not be noticed by senior leaders.

 This is an important step when trying to engage employees with something.
-You cannot make employees engaged, but invite them to be engaged: if they feel able to give constructive feedback, and that their feedback will be taken seriously, you have a much easier task ahead.
+You cannot make employees engaged, but invite them to be engaged.
+If they feel able to give constructive feedback, and that their feedback will be taken seriously, you have a much easier task ahe